rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 }
 ```

+<span class="caption">Listing 19-26: Implementing the `Add` trait on
+`Millimeters` to be able to add `Millimeters` to `Millimeters` and
+`Millimeters` to `Meters`</span>

-If we're adding `Millimeters` to other `Millimeters`, we don't need to parameterize
+If we're adding `Millimeters` to other `Millimeters`, we don't need to
+parameterize the `RHS` type for `Add` since the default `Self` type is what we
-`Add`.
-If we want to add `Millimeters` to `Meters`, then we need to say `Add<Meters>`
+want.
+If we want to implement adding `Millimeters` and `Meters`, then we need
-to set the value of the `RHS`.
+to say `impl Add<Meters>` to set the value of the `RHS` type parameter.

 Default type parameters are used in two main ways:

 1. To extend a type without breaking existing code.
 2. To allow customization in a way most users don't want.

-This is an example of the second purpose; most of the time, you're adding two
+The `Add` trait is an example of the second purpose: most of the time, you're
-like types together.
-Using the default here makes it easier to do so without
+adding two like types together.
+Using a default type parameter in the `Add`
+trait definition makes it easier to implement the trait since you don't have to
-the extra parameter.
-In other words, we've removed a little bit of boilerplate.
+specify the extra parameter most of the time.
+In other words, we've removed a

-What about the first case?
-Well, it's sort of the same thing, but in reverse:
+little bit of implementation boilerplate.

+The first purpose is similar, but in reverse: since existing implementations of
-because our existing users won't have written down a type parameter, if we want
+a trait won't have specified a type parameter, if we want to add a type
-to add a type parameter to an existing trait, giving it a default will let us
+parameter to an existing trait, giving it a default will let us extend the
-not break that code.
+functionality of the trait without breaking the existing implementation code.

-### Fully qualified syntax
+### Fully Qualified Syntax for Disambiguation

-Sometimes, methods can have the same names.
-Consider this code:
+Rust cannot prevent a trait from having a method with the same name that
+another trait's method has, nor can it prevent us from implementing both of
+these traits on one type.
+We can also have a method implemented directly on the
+type with the same name as well!
+In order to be able to call each of the
+methods with the same name, then, we need to tell Rust which one we want to
+use.
+Consider the code in Listing 19-27 where traits `Foo` and `Bar` both have
+method `f` and we implement both traits on struct `Baz`, which also has a
+method named `f`:

+<span class="filename">Filename: src/main.rs</span>

 ```rust
 trait Foo {